maheshsabnis/blazeclan_exp/README.md

                                     - click, mouseenter, mouseleave, blur, change, keyup are events
                                     - Boolean-To-Keep-EVENT-REGISTERED-WITH-DOM: true, the event will be kept attached with DOM and if 'false' the event will be released
                 - Complex UI Requirements for DOM Elements for Modern Applications
+                    - DataList
+                        - Provide the Value Filter for INput Text Elements e.g. Auto-Complete
+                    - Description List
-                    - Data Shown in Collection Elements
+                        - List with Items havinf Sub-Items     Shown in Collection Elements
                         - Select Element [select options]
                         - Radio Button and RadioButtonList
                         - CheckBox and CheckBoxList
+                        - Tabular DataList
+                            - Provide the Value Filter for INput Text Elements e.g. Auto-Complete
+                        - Description List
-                        - Tabular Data Display
+                            - List with Items havinf Sub-Items     Display
         - USing JavaScript FUncations as Objects
             - Used for creating Highly-Cohisive Objects containing funcationalities or Logic
             - These will act as a class